History of Saturday Night Live: Dick Ebersol years

 Coming from a management background, Ebersol was adept at maintaining network relationships and took on many business and production duties, increasingly leaving producer Bob Tischler in charge of creative decisions.
 Under Ebersol's leadership, Eddie Murphy, who had been underused during Doumanian's tenure, (Note: Talent coordinator Neil Levy claimed Murphy contacted and pleaded with him for a role on the show and, after seeing him audition, Levy fought with Doumanian to cast him instead of Robert Townsend.
 Doumanian also claimed credit for discovering Murphy and fighting with NBC executives to bring him onto the show.) rose to prominence with popular characters like Mister Robinson's Neighborhood and Gumby.
 His success was a major factor in the show's resurgence, though it created tensions within the cast, particularly after Ebersol allowed Murphy to host following the cancellation of Murphy's 48 Hrs. co-star, Nick Nolte.
 (Note: Nolte was booked to host the show, but had cancelled just four days before showtime.
 Ebersol offered Murphy the chance to host, a move that Piscopo would perceive as a major slight.
 Piscopo would later claim that Ebersol used Murphy's success to divide the two erstwhile friends and play them against one another.)

 After Murphy and much of the cast left following the 1983–1984 season, the show appeared talent-deprived.
 In a break with tradition, the producers hired established comedians like Billy Crystal and Martin Short for the 1984–1985 season, bringing their well-known material to the show.
 Crystal had nearly appeared in SNLs first episode in 1975 but left due to a dispute during rehearsals.
 During this season, he introduced popular characters such as Fernando.
 However, the high salaries for Crystal and Short, $25,000 and $20,000 per episode respectively, drove up production costs.
-Though this season was considered one of the series' funniest, it diverged significantly from Michaels' innovative approach in the eyes of audiences.
+Though this season was considered one of the series' funniest, it diverged significantly from Michaels's innovative approach in the eyes of audiences.